- GC Information Security Program

 Chappell Hall, Room 204C

 The purchase of all GC technology equipment, licenses, maintenance, software, or subscriptions regardless of the source of funds, shall be reviewed by the GC Information Technology department.
 The Vice Chancellor and CIO of the University System of Georgia delegates "approval authorization" to the GC Chief Information Officer (CIO) for non-state contract purchases up to $50,000 and up to $100,000 for state contract purchases.
 Purchases over the delegated level must be submitted to the Vice Chancellor's office for approval.
 To assure sound purchasing, supportability, appropriate pricing and for the security of the university's resources, GC requires pre-purchase approval of all technology.
 There is no minimum allowable independent purchase.
 Under these guidelines, technology equipment, software over $1,000.00, maintenance, or licenses shall not be purchased with departmental purchasing cards.
 Technology Support Services will provide assistance with quotes for your eProcurement purchases.
-Please forward your request to techquote.
+Please forward your request to firstname.lastname@example.org.
 Quotes provided should be attached to your e-Procurement requisition with Mr. Sonny McKenzie (smckenzie) added as an approver.
-The electronic approval meets audit requirements.
-IT purchases should be encoded with the designated IT Codes.
-(PDF)
+Please use the appropriate IT Account for your technology purchases.
+The electronic approval for technology purchases and the IT account designation are required to meet audit and reporting requirements.

 Items requiring technology approval:

-- Desktop, laptop, palmtop, server or tablet computers as parts or as one unit.
+- Desktop, laptop, server or tablet computers as parts or as one unit.

 - Printers of any variety.